Checks and Data Quality¶

 Configuring checks¶

-Enable checks per job using check_options
+Enable checks per job using check_options:

 - job: